Peak is remote.

 About the Ranch The O'Brien Ranch has been in our family since 1950 and five generations of our family have lived here.
 The ranch covers over 360 acres and in the early years was a working cattle ranch.
 The Triple Peak Lodge and O'Brien Ranch main house are located on top of a hill overlooking an open valley with South Cottonwood Creek to the south and Killpecker Creek to the north (yes, there is a story behind that name) Three mountain ranges can be seen from the History Ranch, the Wyoming Mountains, the Gros Ventre Range and the Wind River Mountains.

 Triple Peak Lodge looks like an old historic hotel, complete with western looking old false front and narrow windows.
 Building the Lodge was a family project with construction completed in 2001, although some finishing touches still remain to the outside including the decks, front porch and landscaping.
 Eight guest rooms are located on the second floor and have great views of the Wyoming Range, Wind River Mountains, wildlife along South Cottonwood Creek and the South Cottonwood Creek and Killpecker Creek valley.
 Each of the guest rooms is unique and decorated in a different theme.
 Rooms vary in size, some have double and some with twin beds.
 (Room with twin beds can be converted to doubles.)
 Each guest room has its own tub, shower and sink in the room.
-A living room is located on the floor for casual conversation, reading, or enjoying the view of the mountains from the large windows.
+A living room gathering space is located on the main floor for casual conversation, reading, or enjoying the view of the mountains from the large windows.
+The lodge has cell phone reception for most providers and internet access.

 We do not take drop-ins.
 Reservations must be made in advance.